Brad's Status: Plot

 Brad Sloan runs his own non-profit organization, and lives a comfortable life with his loving wife and son, but cannot help contemplating how his old friends Craig Fisher, Billy Wearslter, Jason Hatfield, and Nick Pascale are rich and accomplished.
 Craig works in the White House and published a best-selling book; Jason owns a hedge fund firm; Billy sold a company he founded, moved to Maui, and retired; and Nick is a Hollywood director.
 Brad's wife, Melanie, tries to comfort Brad, telling him that they do not need to compare themselves with the wealthiest 1%.

 In the morning, Brad and his son, Troy, leave for Boston to visit colleges.
 After Troy confesses to him that he aims to get into Harvard, Brad sees this as a way to make up for his lost ambitions.
 After arriving at Harvard to meet with admissions, they find out they have missed the appointment by one day.
 Brad argues to see the admission committee, but Troy gets him to back down.
 Melanie suggests that Brad should call Craig, which he reluctantly agrees.
 Brad calls Billy to get Craig's number and finds out that Nick married his boyfriend a few years back, but Brad was not invited.
 He then laments how his friends' exclusion of him confirms his fears: that he is not only a failure in his own eyes but to others as well.
 Brad also reflects about his waning sex life with Melanie and how his wife easily gets satisfied, which he thinks might have undermined his ambitions.
 At a restaurant, Brad opens up to Troy about feeling left out, and Troy picks up on things.
 After talking to Craig, Craig gets Troy a meeting with the famous Harvard music professor and the dean of admissions.

 Brad and his son meet Ananya, a high school musician friend of his son, and her friend Maya.
 Brad relishes Ananya's idealism and her respect for his work, reminding him of his better days.
 She also reveals to Brad that she did not like Craig's lectures since she finds him sexist and arrogant.
 After having dinner with them, Brad and Troy turn down the offer of drinks with them and return to their hotel.

-That night, Brad can not sleep so he decides to have a drink with Ananya.
+That night, Brad cannot sleep so he decides to have a drink with Ananya.
 He tells her that the non-profit life was a mistake and he should have tried to make money.
 As he is talking, he recognizes that he's lost her admiration; but he goes on about his perceived mistakes in his career, relative to the success of his friends.
 Ananya tells him that he is living a privileged life and that there are kids she knows in India who are lucky to have dinner, so he should be grateful for what he has in his life.